nichoth/ssb-web/README.md

 # ssb web

 Pronounced 'sbweb'

-Create a traditional website from an secure scuttlebutt log
+Create a traditional website from a secure scuttlebutt log

 ---------------------------------------